joephinderink/SharePortation-Protocol--SPP-/jurisdiction/README.md

 ## Background

 City and transportation agencies need to regulate mobility within their own jurisdictions.
-Within a collection of agencies under a single MDS software deployment, those agencies need to coordinate and share relevant data between one another when their jurisdictions overlap.
+Within a collection of agencies under a single  SPP software deployment, those agencies need to coordinate and share relevant data between one another when their jurisdictions overlap.

-The jurisdictions API helps to solve the following problems when implementing MDS in a multi-jurisdictional environment:
+The jurisdictions API helps to solve the following problems when implementing  SPP in a multi-jurisdictional environment:

 - Giving agencies a mechanism to communicate boundaries between one another and to mobility providers.
 - Some agencies manage multiple overlapping jurisdictions and need a mechanism to administer scope and permissions to data.